pubnub/pubnub-mcp-server/resources/sdk_docs/java_objects.md

 ### Set channel members

-This method sets members in a channel.
+Sets members in a channel.

 #### Method(s)
 Use the following in the Java SDK:
 ```
 `1pubnub.setChannelMembers(String, CollectionPNUser>)
 2    .limit(Integer)